-Developing and manufacturing innovative products for construction
+Developing and manufacturing innovative products

 1975 – Company found to produce new technology of fiberglass reinforced structural cement

 1980 – Introduces crystalline water entry protection system to US market

 1992 – Develops performance/color matching system for natural stone

 1995 – Contributor to Army Corp REMR program